msymeonides/Migrate3D/README.md

 ### Verbose:

-Includes the results of all intermediate step-wise calculations in the main output .xlsx file.
-This will greatly increase the output file size and the time it takes to save.
+Includes the results of all intermediate step-wise calculations in a separate .xlsx file (_Calculations.xlsx).
+Due to the size of this output file, enabling verbose mode may significantly increase the time needed for the final "Saving main output" step.
 This additional output allows the user to see how each metric was calculated for each object at each timepoint.

 Also, this enables an additional output file which contains dataset processing information from the Machine Learning function.